 What you will need to help your tattoo heal:

-- Simple Shield or Hustle Butter: An unscented lotion to use after day 3 of getting your tattoo.
+- Hustle Butter or an unscented lotion to use after day 3 of getting your tattoo.
 (Simple Shield and Hustle Butter are both vegan products and are available at Liquid Amber).
 We also sell Bepanthen for people with super dry skin who have sensitivity to Hustle Butter or Simple Shield.
 (Bepanthen is not vegan and is only sold by recommendation of the artist)

-- Simple Cleanse: Unscented soap to wash your tattoo for the first 1-3 days (depending on piece).
+- PurSan: Unscented soap to wash your tattoo for the first 1-3 days (depending on piece).

 - Paper Towel: You will need a clean roll of paper towel to dry off your tattoo.
 Make sure you have a roll at home.
 (Not available at Liquid Amber)